Thomas Chippendale (Otley 1718 - London 1779)

 Clandon Park, Surrey

-originally from Longford Castle, brought back from America by Mrs Gubbay after Second World War.
+Bequeathed to the National Trust in 1968 by Mrs Hannah Gubbay Originally from Longford Castle, brought back from America by Mrs Gubbay after the Second World War.

 Makers and roles